tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 ![](https://cdn.shopify.com/s/files/1/0272/4781/files/summer-sunset-over-half-dome-from-glacier-point-yosemite.jpg?1089)

+[Click here](https://tykiww.github.io/reports/Yosemite%20Report.pdf) for a pdf version of a simple report done of this analysis.

 My first entry is a simple timeseries model of an ARIMA(1,1,1).
 The Arima model, also known as the Box Jenkins method is the most general class of autoregressive model for forecasting a time series.
 Simply, the 1,1,1 stands for (last period's change, year to year change, moving average).
 These details can be fine tuned according to how the data looks, but as a general guideline, the ARIMA(1,1,1) is beneficial and accurate for most cases.
 If you are curious, visit this [link](https://www.datascience.com/blog/introduction-to-forecasting-with-arima-in-r-learn-data-science-tutorials).

 That's enough of the stats lessons.
 Let's actually try fitting the model to the Yosemite data!